 However, vendors hoping to quickly adapt to these changes are realizing it takes more than a few simple program modifications.
 In order to address the needs of the channel, vendors must take a closer look at their channel programs.
 At the same time, vendors need to carefully articulate the requirements to support, reach, and capitalize on new market opportunities.
 Miner recommends that vendors focus less on broad-technology and more on a specialized long-term relationship with their partners.

 While a majority of small and mid-market businesses have the same goals as a large business, they are still slow to adopt.
 This means that vendors must take a different approach to reach these companies than their enterprise counterparts.
-The new approach would entail the development of a cohesive and focused channel program strategy while providing the appropriate partner support infrastructure that can accommodate this type of market opportunity.
+The new approach would entail the development of a cohesive and focused channel program strategy while providing the appropriate infrastructure that can accommodate this type of market opportunity.

 Adapting your Channel Program Strategy